 – an allotment area which is the area in which the aeronautical station can be situated and which coincides with all or part of the territory of the country, or of the geographical area, as indicated against the frequency channel concerned in the Frequency Allotment Plan.

 MOD

+26/3.5 The aeronautical radiotelephone stations shall use only single-sideband emissions (J(2,3,7,9)E).
+The upper sideband shall be employed, and the assigned frequency (see No. 1.148) shall be 1 400 Hz higher than the carrier (reference) frequency.

+MOD